tmiazaki/tmiazaki/README.md

 ### Hi there 👋
 Welcome to my GitHub profile!

-<p>I’m trying to learn something new, currently and always under construction. </p>
+<p>I’m trying to learn something new - currently and always under construction. </p>

 <hr>